-If King is not successful in developing and commercializing REMOXY and in commercializing other opioid drugs under our strategic alliance with King, our revenues and our business will suffer.
+If Pfizer or its subsidiaries are not successful in developing and commercializing REMOXY and in commercializing other opioid drugs under the Pfizer Agreements, our revenues and our business will suffer.

-Our ability to earn royalties from sales of REMOXY depends on King's abilities to obtain regulatory approval for and commercialize REMOXY.
-Additionally, our ability to earn royalties from sales of REMOXY and other drugs subject to our strategic alliance with King will depend on King's abilities to maintain regulatory approval and achieve market acceptance of such drugs once commercialized.
-King, and other entities in the Pfizer corporate family, may elect to independently develop drugs that could compete with ours or fail to commit sufficient resources to the development, marketing and distribution of REMOXY and other drugs developed under our strategic alliance.
-King may not proceed with the commercialization of REMOXY and other drugs developed under our strategic alliance with the same degree of urgency as we would because of other priorities they face.
-If King is not successful in developing or commercializing REMOXY for a variety of reasons, including but not limited to competition from other pharmaceutical companies, or if King fails to perform as we expect, our potential for revenue from drugs developed in connection with our strategic alliance with King, if any, could be dramatically reduced and our business would suffer.
+Our ability to earn royalties from sales of REMOXY depends on Pfizer's ability to obtain regulatory approval for and commercialize REMOXY.
+Additionally, our ability to earn royalties from sales of REMOXY and other drugs subject to the Pfizer Agreements will depend on Pfizer's ability to maintain regulatory approval and achieve market acceptance of such drugs once commercialized.
+Pfizer or its subsidiaries may elect to independently develop drugs that could compete with ours or fail to commit sufficient resources to the development, marketing and distribution of REMOXY and other drugs developed under the Pfizer Agreements.
+Pfizer may not proceed with the commercialization of REMOXY and other drugs developed under the Pfizer Agreements with the same degree of urgency as we would because of other priorities they face.
+If Pfizer is not successful in developing or commercializing REMOXY for a variety of reasons, including but not limited to competition from other pharmaceutical companies, or if Pfizer fails to perform as we expect, our potential for revenue from drugs developed the Pfizer Agreements, if any, could be dramatically reduced and our business would suffer.